vtourraine/mendeleykit/README.md

 end
 ```

-Alternatively, you may clone the public MendeleyKit from our github repository.
+Alternatively, you may clone the public MendeleyKit from our GitHub repository.

-## Upgrading from Previous versions of MendeleyKit ##
+## Upgrading from previous versions of MendeleyKit ##

 ### Upgrading the headers/import in Objective-C code for Framework ###
 Using the MendeleyKitiOS framework means you will need to change your headers.